-Banners and Rosettes: Champion Crossbred Barrow, Champion Barrow Overall, Champion Market Gilt, Champion Breeding Gilt, Jr., Intermediate & Sr. Showmanship Class Champion Ribbons: each breed, each class.
+Banners and Rosettes: Champion Crossbred Barrow, Champion Barrow Overall, Champion Market Gilt,

+Champion Breeding Gilt, Jr., Intermediate & Sr. Showmanship Class Champion Ribbons: each breed, each class.

-- 1. See Fair Schedule in the front of the fair book for check-in/show/release times - 2.
+- 1. See Fair Schedule in the front of the fair book for check-in/show/release times. - 2.
 See 4-H show requirements on pages 1-4.
 County Fair Exhibition Livestock Health Requirements page 3, Livestock, #2. - 3.
 Animals will not be unloaded until health papers are checked and approved by superintendent. - 4.
 Barrows and Gilts WILL NOT be shown in the same Market and/or Purebred Classes. - 5.
 There must be at least 2 exhibitors to have Purebred barrow classes.
 Otherwise, must show in all other purebreds. - 6.
 Classes will be divided after weigh-in. - 7.
 NEW.
 Youth can enter 10 swine in fairentry.com.
 Individuals can bring or exhibit only 6 animals see #8. - 8.
 Exhibitors ARE permitted to show more than one animal per class, individuals can exhibit six (6) animals.
-Premiums page 4. - 9.
-All Swine must have been nominated by June 7, 2019.
+See Premiums page 4. - 9.
+All Swine must have been nominated by June 5, 2020.
 No more than 20 animals can be nominated. - 10.
-Market animals must be born on or after January 1, 2019.
+Market animals must be born on or after January 1, 2020.
 This is a non-terminal swine show. - 11.
 ALL class entries MUST be declared at the scale. - 12.
 Breeding Gilts must be born between Jan.
 1 and Feb.
-28, 2019 and owned by exhibitor since June 1, 2019.
+28, 2020 and owned by exhibitor since June 1, 2020.
 Breeding Gilts are not eligible for Market Gilt Classes, minimum crossbred breeding gilt weight of 220 lbs.
 (Animals not meeting required weight will be ineligible to show.) - 13.
 All Market Swine Barrows or Market Gilts, weight minimum 230 lbs.
 (Animals not meeting required weight will be ineligible to show.) - 14.
 All stalls/pens must be cleaned & livestock fed/watered by 10 a.m. daily.
 If not, ribbon rating will be lowered 1 level. - 15.
-Premise ID #'s will be required for all Jr. Dept. Barrow entries that plan to show at the Illinois State Fair.
-Any swine sold through the marketing process at the Kendall County Fair is required to have a premise ID number on the ear tag of each animal, not just listed on the paperwork. - 16.
-Swine project youth planning to use the marketing process at the Kendall County Fair must complete the new YQCA training.
-Paperwork will be checked at weigh-in at the fair.
-If you do not complete the training, the Auction Committee cannot sell or ship your animal.
-The link to complete the training, is: www.yqca.org.
-This will need to be done yearly, 4-H is NOT providing Face to Face training or tracking youth completion. - 17.
+Premise ID #'s are highly recommended, but not required for all Jr. Dept. Barrow entries that plan to show at the Illinois State Fair. - 16.
+Swine project youth planning to show swine at the Kendall County Fair must complete the new YQCA training.
+This training is required to be complete by May 1 to be able to show in the 4-H show at the fair and participate in the 4-H Livestock Auction.
+The link to complete the yearly training is: www.yqca.org.
+4-H will be providing one Face to Face training March 19. - 17.
 The following classes are for 4-H youth ages 8-18 years of age as of September 1 of the current 4-H year.

-Crossbred Single Light Medium Heavy

-Market Gilt

-Crossbred Single Light Medium Heavy
+Crossbred Single Market Gilt Light Medium Heavy Crossbred Single Market Barrow Medium Heavy

-Market Barrow

-Crossbred Light Heavy Breed Gilts
+Crossbred Light Heavy Breeding Gilts

-Breeding Gilt Classes Early 1/1/ to 1/31/19 Late 2/1/ to 2/28/19
+Breeding Gilt Classes Early 1/1/2020 to 1/31/2020 Late 2/1/2020 to 2/28/2020

 Berkshire Gilt

 Chester White Gilt

 Duroc Gilt

 Hampshire Gilt

+Hereford Gilt

+Landrace Gilt

 Spotted Swine Gilt

 Yorkshire Gilt

 All Other Purebred Gilts

+· •

 Purebred Barrow Classes Light Heavy

 Berkshire Barrow

 Chester White Barrow

 Duroc Barrow

 Hampshire Barrow

+Hereford Barrow

+Landrace Barrow

 Spotted Swine Barrow

 Yorkshire Barrow

 All Other Purebred Barrows

-Junior Showmanship (10 & under as of 9/1/18) Intermediate Showmanship (11-14 as of 9/1/18) Senior Showmanship (15 & over as of 9/1/18) See page 3, Livestock #9-10 for information.
+Junior Showmanship (10 & under as of 9/1/19) Intermediate Showmanship (11-14 as of 9/1/19) Senior Showmanship (15 & over as of 9/1/19) See page 3, Livestock #9-10 for information.